Understanding Fragrance Oil Flash Points: A practical guide for candle makers

 What Is a Flash Point?

 Most liquids, including fragrance oils, give off vapours.
 These vapours are created when a liquid begins to transition into a gas.
+In general:

 Warmer liquids release vapours more easily